kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

 ### End-to-End Suspension Test

-The end-to-end suspension test uses the **Trial** Service Plan ID to provision Kyma Runtime.
-Then, the test suspends and unsuspends the Kyma Runtime and ensures that it is still accessible after the process.
-The suspension test works similarly to the provisioning test, but it has two additional steps in the `Provisioning` phase:
+The end-to-end suspension test uses the **Trial** service plan ID to provision Kyma runtime.
+Then, the test suspends and unsuspends the Kyma runtime and ensures it is still accessible after the process.
+The suspension test works similarly to the provisioning test, but it has two additional steps in the provisioning phase:

 1. Suspension